jsiegenthaler/homebridge-eosstb/README.md

 * My helpers in Great Britain and Ireland (you know who you are) for helping me get the session code working for Virgin Media

-* UPC for making such a useful TV platform and EOS set-top box
+* [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) for making such a useful Horizon TV platform and lovely set-top boxes